 What is the Uniform Bar Exam (UBE)?

-It is a standardized bar exam that is uniformly administered, graded, and scored by user jurisdictions; it results in a portable score that can be transferred to other UBE jurisdictions.
+It is a uniform battery of tests administered contemporaneously in every other jurisidiction that has adopted the UBE.
+It is written by the National Conference of Bar Examiners (NCBE) and consists of the Multistate Bar Examination (MBE), the Multistate Performance Test (MPT), and the Multistate Essay Examination (MEE).
+It is administered, graded, and scored by each user jurisdictions; it results in a portable score that can be transferred to other UBE jurisdictions.
 Candidates must sit for all portions of the UBE in the same administration in the same jurisdiction to earn a portable UBE score.
 UBE jurisdictions set their own passing scores.
 UBE jurisdictions may require applicants to complete a jurisdiction-specific educational component and/or pass a test on jurisdiction-specific law in addition to passing the UBE.
+More information regarding the UBE, and a list of UBE-adopting states, is available at www.ncbex.org/exams/ube.

 How do I determine the number of "in-classroom credits" for a seminar?
 To support the award of a credit hour, the ABA requires a certain amount of "in-classroom" time.
 The Law School has provided the Non-Classroom Credits chart on LawWeb (see link above) to help students determine their in-class vs. non-classroom credits for various situations.
 A 3-credit seminar typically meets 120-minutes per week over a 13-week term substantiating two in-classroom credits, with an additional non-classroom credit substantiated by a paper-writing assignment.